jlpteaching/ECS154B/syllabus/syllabus.md

 The quizzes are open book/notes/internet.
 However, you *must* take the quiz on your own, and you cannot work together on the quizzes.
-See

 ### Tests

 Note that for each test, there will be a practice test available at least four days in advance.
 The practice test will have similar questions to the actual tests.

-The two midterms will be held during the discussion time and will be 50 minute tests.
+The midterm will be held during the lecture time and will be a 50 minute test.

 The final will be cumulative during the final time and will use the full 2 hours.

 #### Midterm: February 10

-The first midterm is on Monday, February 31, from 4:10 - 5:00 PM.
+The midterm is on Monday, February 10, from 4:10 - 5:00 PM.
 You are allowed **one** 8.5" x 11" sheet of *handwritten* notes.

-The first midterm will cover technology, performance and CPU design.
+The midterm will cover technology, performance and CPU design.
 This is chapters 1 and 4 of the textbook.

 #### Final: March 20